Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Proof of Theorem Proof of Theorem 1.5

-The weak upperbound for the tagged particle deviations, starting from local equilibrium measures or deterministic initial configuration, follows in several steps and is stated in Step 6.
-As the same argument works for the current, we also state its associated weak upperbound in Step 6 below.
+The weak upper bound for the tagged particle deviations, starting from local equilibrium measures or deterministic initial configuration, follows in several steps and is stated in Step 6.
+As the same argument works for the current, we also state its associated weak upper bound in Step 6, below.
+For the convenience of the reader, we indicate the modifications needed in Step 1; the other steps involve similar changes.

-.1cm {\it Step 1.} Consider an interval $[a,b]$ for $0<a<b$; subsequent arguments carry over straightforwardly to all intervals $[a,b]\subset \R$ using (\ref{negative_a}) by splitting at the origin if necessary.
+\textit{Step 1.} Consider an interval $[a,b]$ for $0<a<b$; subsequent arguments carry over straightforwardly to all intervals $[a,b]\subset\R$ using (\ref{negative_a}) by splitting at the origin if necessary.
 Now, divide $[a,b]$ into $m$ equal intervals $A_k= [c_k,c_{k+1}]$.
 Then, by the union of events estimate,

-Then, from (\ref{tagged-current}) and Proposition \ref{error}, we have that
+Then, from (\ref{tagged-current}) and Proposition~\ref{error}, we have that

-Since the maps $\mu\mapsto \int G(x) \mu_T dx, \int G(x)\mu_0dx, \int_0^c \mu_Tdx$, for compactly supported $G$ and constants $c$, are continuous in the Skorohod topology on $D([0,T]; M_1)$, from Corollary \ref{KOV}, we conclude, for fixed $k$, $n$ and $\delta$ that
+Since the maps $\mu\mapsto\int G(x) \mu_T\, dx, \int G(x)\mu_0\,dx, \int_0^c \mu_T\,dx$, for compactly supported $G$ and constants $c$, are continuous in the Skorohod topology on $D([0,T]; M_1)$, from Corollary~\ref{KOV}, we conclude, for fixed $k$, $n$ and $\delta$ that

+We now indicate the modifications needed for the current in this step.
+For $0<a<b$, from (\ref{tagged-current}) and Proposition~\ref{error}, we have